mattmotoki/mattmotoki.github.io/README.md

-This is the source code to my personal website: https://mattmotoki.github.io/.
+This is the source code for my personal website: https://mattmotoki.github.io/.